2018 ENC STEM Student Application will open February 19, 2018.

 Question: When is Community Night?

-Answer: The 2016 ENC STEM Community Night will be held on Wednesday, June 22nd at Gaston Middle School in Gaston, NC.
+Answer: The 2018 ENC STEM Community Night will be held on Wednesday, June 27th.
 Additional information will be made available as the event draws near.

 Question: Why should I pick ENC STEM over other similar summer programs?